bigodrigo/PokedexReactProject/README.md

 ### :muscle: Suggested Enhancements:

-- [ ] Add a skeleton Animation for the Fetch;
+- [ ] Implement a skeleton animation for fetching data.
-- [ ] Keep the information on the context or localStorage;
+- [ ] Preserve the information on the context or localStorage.
-- [ ] Create an extra page or section for every region;
+- [ ] Develop an additional page or section dedicated to each region.
-- [ ] Refactoring some of the styles for the types colors and scrollbar;
+- [ ] Improve the styling by refactoring the type colors and scrollbar.
-- [ ] Working with Classes, Objects.
+- [ ] Utilize classes and objects to enhance functionality.

 ## Author